Dr. Peter A. Andersen

 Dr. Patricia Geist-Martin

-She is author of three books including: Communicating Health: Personal, political, and cultural complexities, co-authored with Eileen Berlin Ray and Barbara Sharf (2004), Courage of Conviction: Women's Words, Women's Wisdom, co-edited with Linda A. M. Perry (1997), and Negotiating the Crisis: DRGs and the Transformation of Hospitals coauthored with Monica Hardesty) published in 1992.
-Dr. Geist-Martin has published over 60 articles and book chapters covering a wide range of topics focusing on narrative and identity in our personal and professional lives.
-She has done research in in Hawaii, Cuba, Guatemala, Mexico, and most recently in Costa Rica.
+She is author of four books including the forthcoming Communicating Health, co-edited with Jill Yamasaki and Barbara Sharf (2015), Communicating Health: Personal, Political, and Cultural Complexities, co-authored with Eileen Berlin Ray and Barbara Sharf (2004), Courage of Conviction: Women's Words, Women's Wisdom, co-edited with Linda A. M. Perry (1997), and Negotiating the Crisis: DRGs and the Transformation of Hospitals coauthored with Monica Hardesty) published in 1992.
+Dr. Geist-Martin has published over 65 articles and book chapters covering a wide range of topics focusing on narrative and identity in our personal and professional lives.
+She has conducted research on holistic and integrative medicine in Hawaii, Cuba, Guatemala, Mexico, Costa Rica, and in San Diego.
 In 2011, she was awarded NCA's Francine Merritt Award for outstanding contributions to the lives of women in communication.

 [Back to top]